DavidAnson/gruntMock/README.md

 ## Mocking

-Some of Grunt's APIs are self-contained and don't need special handling (ex: `grunt.file`), so gruntMock exposes the original implementation as-is.
+Some of Grunt's APIs are self-contained and don't need special handling (ex: `grunt.file`), so gruntMock exposes the original implementation via a pass-through.
 Other APIs need to be captured or redirected for test purposes (ex: `grunt.log`), so gruntMock returns a custom implementation.
 Other APIs are complicated or uncommon enough that gruntMock doesn't try to support them at all (ex: `grunt.task`).

 ## Interface